-Assessing a Crisis
+Assessing a Mental Crisis in San Diego, CA

 At difficult points in their lives, many people may find themselves unable to keep up.
 It may feel difficult or impossible for them to take care of themselves or their loved ones, go to work or school, and complete daily chores.
 Often, these tasks felt doable at earlier points in their lives.